0x736e6f776f776c/0x736e6f776f776c.github.io/Drafts/stockfirmwares9(+).md

   When the download is done, unzip the .zip file (using a program like [WinZip](https://www.winzip.com/win/nl/) or [7-Zip](https://www.7-zip.org/)(my personal favorite)).
 You should have five files in the decompressed folder, looking something like this:
   ![](https://user-images.githubusercontent.com/66011441/120793245-f12b8880-c536-11eb-8bb2-5289b36b2505.PNG)
 * In order to install stock firmware on your S9(+) with Odin, you'll be needing the [Samsung USB Drivers for Windows](https://developer.samsung.com/mobile/android-usb-driver.html).
 On the page, click on *SAMSUNG_USB_Driver_for_Mobile_Phones.exe(vx.x)*.
 Download the executable, run it, and follow the steps in the installation wizard.
 * Next up, go to https://www.odinflash.com/.
 Download the latest version of Odin.
 This is the software we're going to use to flash the stock firmware onto your device.
 Unzip the files.
-You should have the following four files in the unzipped folder:
+You should have the following four files in the decomrpessed folder:
 ![](https://user-images.githubusercontent.com/66011441/120792023-38b11500-c535-11eb-80ee-79b97d77f986.PNG)
   The Odin software is portable, so there's no need to install anything.
 *